Skip to product information

 About Book

-In 1944, the existentialist Sartre uttered a paradoxical statement: "We were freest when we were under German occupation."
-His point was that under the extreme conditions of the occupation, where individual choices could lead to death, everyone truly understood what freedom meant.
-While the literal meaning is easy to grasp, its practical significance is only now being felt.
+In 1944, existentialist Sartre uttered a paradox: "We were never more free than during the German occupation."
+He likely meant that in such extreme social conditions during the occupation, individual choices could lead to death, and thus everyone truly understood the meaning of "freedom."
+The literal meaning isn't hard to grasp, but I've only truly felt its practical meaning today.

 Publication Date